voloviq/meta-yuzukilizard-v851s/README.md

 ## List of tested elements

-System start correctly but only on ttyS2, ttyS0 still have some problem. <br>
+System start correctly on ttyS0 <br>
-The USB ETH works correctly, can login on ssh 192.168.10.1 -l root. <br>
+The USB ETH works correctly, can login on ssh 192.168.10.1 -l root <br>
-Detected some problem with reboot, work in progress to resolve this issue. <br>
+Detected some problem with reboot, work in progress to resolve this issue <br>
-The LED cpu trigger works correctly. <br>
+The LED cpu trigger works correctly <br>
+Resize of mmcblk0p2 working correctly <br>

 ## List of not tested elements